-The company's revenues are primary generated from products and services provided to hedge funds and funds of hedge funds.
+The company's revenues are primary generated from products and services provided to alternative assets industry, including hedge funds and private equity.
 The change in revenues is primarily related to the change in assets under administration.
 Assets under administration is defined as the aggregate amount of clients assets under management that is used as the basis for the invoicing for services provided by the company.
 A significant drop in the clients' assets under management either through unsuccessful investing and trading strategies or through an outflow of investors' funds would have an effect on the company's business.